 Generally, travel to most countries is not a problem, however, travel to sanctioned or embargoed destinations is subject to federal licensing and trade sanction regulations which heavily regulate and sometimes prohibit travel and other interactions with such countries.

-WHAT ARE YOU BRINING?
+WHAT ARE YOU BRINGING?

 Refer to the chart for the Export Control Classification Number (ECCN) for equipment most commonly taken abroad.

 - Most commercially available basic software (such as Microsoft Office) is EAR99 and can be exported either individually or on your device without a license.
 Do not take any kind of encryption products (beyond the normal Microsoft Office Suite).
 Some encryption items may require a license or a documented exception if the product(s) are listed on either the Commerce Control List or the United States Munitions List (USML).

 ECCNs for Common Travel Items*

 *Do NOT use this chart for travel to Cuba, Iran, Sudan, Syria or North Korea